aremumahmud/python_web_extractor/readme.md

 ## Python WEB EXTRACTOR

-This python script fetches a webpage with its headers using HTTP/1.0 . it then goes urther to store header keys and values as json in an `info.json` file and the html contents in a `content.html` file
+This python script fetches a webpage with its headers using HTTP/1.0 . it then goes further to store header keys and values as json in an `info.json` file and the html contents in a `content.html` file

 ## Usage